PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "HeadMountedDisplay", "PlayFabGSDK" });
 ```

-Right click on the .uproject file and choose the option to "Switch Unreal Engine version", which is how you can quickly check which Unreal Engine version you are currently using.
+Right-click on the .uproject file and choose the option to "Switch Unreal Engine version", which is how you can quickly check which Unreal Engine version you are currently using.
 The popup seen below should appear.
 If you already see that the Unreal Engine version is source build, you don’t need to change anything, so click Cancel.
 If the Unreal version is not currently the source build, select it from the dropdown list and then click OK.

 ![image depicting a window that says "Select Unreal Engine Version"](Documentation/SelectUnrealEngineVersion.png)

-Right click on the .uproject file again and select "Generate Visual Studio Project Files".
+Right-click on the .uproject file again and select "Generate Visual Studio Project Files".

 Then, build the project in Visual Studio and start the Editor by selecting the Development Editor configuration.